materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/01-how-materia-works.md

 ![](images/addliquidity.jpg)

 Pairs act as automated market makers, standing ready to accept one token for the other as long as the “constant product” formula is preserved.
 This formula, most simply expressed as `x * y = k`, states that trades must not change the product (`k`) of a pair’s reserve balances (`x` and `y`).
 Because `k` remains unchanged from the reference frame of a trade, it is often referred to as the invariant.
-This formula has the desirable property that larger trades (relative to reserves) execute at exponentially worse rates than smaller ones, this loss is called *slippage*.
+This formula has the undesirable consequence that larger trades (relative to reserves) execute at exponentially worse rates than smaller ones, this loss is called *slippage*.

-In practice, Materia applies a fee to trades, which is added to reserves, this swap is called *swap fee*.
+In practice, Materia applies a fee to trades, which is added to reserves, this is called the *swap fee*.
 As a result, each trade actually increases `k`.
 This functions as a payout to LPs and to the Materia DFO itsef, which is realized when they burn their pool tokens to withdraw their portion of total reserves.
-The fee reserved for the Materia DFO is called *Materia fee* and it's expressed as a percentual of the *swap fee*.
+The fee reserved for the Materia DFO is called *Materia fee* and it's expressed as a percentage of the *swap fee*.
 The default values (possibly editable by a proposal) are 0.30% for the *swap fee* and 16% for the *Materia fee*, this means that the traders will pay a fee of 0.3% but the liquidity providers will receive about 0.25%, i.e. 0.30% taken out the *Materia fee*.

 ![](images/lp.png)